HammerLynch/MSDS6306_Case_Study_2/README.md

 Satish
 Tyler

+### Objective of Repo
+A GitHub repository has been created with an RMarkdown file containing an executive summary, introduction to the project, all supporting code and analysis, and the group presentation.

+### Session Info
+RStudio
+Version 1.1.456 – © 2009-2018 RStudio, Inc.
+Mozilla/5.0 (Windows NT 6.2; WOW64) AppleWebKit/538.1 (KHTML, like Gecko) rstudio Safari/538.1 Qt/5.4.1

 ### Dataset
 The team has been given a dataset (CaseStudy2-Data.xlsx) to conduct exploratory data analysis (EDA) to determine factors that lead to attrition.